ansys/pymapdl/.devcontainer/develop_on_codespaces.rst

 =====================

 `Codespaces <codespaces_>`_ is a virtual development environment provided by GitHub.
-You can launch a container which all the required tools and start to work in couple of minutes.
+You can launch a container with all the required tools and start to work in couple of minutes.
-This is an easy way to get started with PyMAPDL development without going through the process of setting your environment.
+This is an easy way to get started with PyMAPDL development without going through the process of setting up your environment.

 .. warning:: `Codespaces <codespaces_>`_  are not free, but they have a generous free allowance per month.